Skip to main content

 If you have been injured at work — Get the care you need as soon as you can.
 This can feel hard to do in the arts when ‘the show must go on’.
 But delays to looking after yourself can make your injuries even worse.

-If you think your workplace is unsafe, see our information about reporting an unsafe workplace for options about how to report it.
+If you think your workplace is unsafe — Learn about reporting an unsafe workplace

 More in this section: